RounakRajSingh620/30-daysOfProductivity/logs.md

 # Day 13
 Today I have done with some python programs and attended the Web3 event in VIT Chennai and learnt about the 5ire ,consensus and blockchain.

+# Day 14
+Today I have practiced some logical programming paradigm python program and revised the concepts of Blocks and hash